simonheimlicher/hugo-claris/README.md

 ### 2. Initialize your Hugo site

-To use *Claris* as a Hugo module, create and initialize your Hugo site (if you haven't already) in two steps:
+To use *Claris* as a Hugo module, create and initialize your Hugo site (if you haven't already) in three steps:

 #### 2.a Create a new directory and `cd` into it

+> While you could let Hugo initialize the site using `hugo new site your-hugo-site`, this will add only two files, both of which we will need to delete immediately.

 ```zsh
 mkdir your-hugo-site